jundalisay/spblist/content/en/research/descartes/passions/article-123.md

 Therefore, joy, hatred, and admiration contribute to it.

-However, I believe it can also be produced without any joy, solely by the movement of aversion, which sends blood from the spleen to the heart, where it is rarefied and pushed into the lung, which it easily inflates when it finds it nearly empty.
+However, it can also be produced without any joy, solely by the movement of aversion.
+This sends blood from the spleen to the heart, where it is rarefied and pushed into the lung, which it easily inflates when it finds it nearly empty.

 Generally, anything that can suddenly inflate the lung in this manner causes the outward action of laughter, except when sadness changes it to sighs and cries accompanying tears.